 "We have a meeting on Monday and need to look at our options."

 A spokesman for RecyCoal said health concerns had been addressed by a planning officer during the application.

 The firm's chief executive, Tom Allchurch, said: "Our proposed scheme will create a visually appealing and environmentally enhancing alternative to the spoil heap that currently occupies the site and create much needed jobs and economic activity.

 "The site will be reclaimed and restored to public open space providing significantly enhanced biodiversity and an important local recreation resource through the provision of new routes for public access and a potential extension of the existing Trans Pennine Trail.

 "The footprint of the proposed scheme covers approximately 50 hectares, including 38 hectares of existing spoil heap.

 "Restoration of the site will create new woodland, grassland and wetland habitats.
-Woodland areas will cover approximately 22 hectares with the planting of over 40,000 trees."'No health threat'
+Woodland areas will cover approximately 22 hectares with the planting of over 40,000 trees."